doritoes/AI-PC-Labs/Edge_AI/README.md

 NOTE Intel NPUs currently perform best when accessed directly from Windows.
 The NPU driver support inside the Linux kernel for WSL is still maturing.

+IMPORTANT Be aware that the drivers and models and versions are very fluid, and what works today might not working tomorrow!

 Prerequisites:
 - Window 11 Pro already installed and configured